saulocantanhede/tfgreek2/docs/features/degree.md

 ## Feature description

-Grammatical degree of an comparative or superlative adjective.
+The `degree` feature specifies the grammatical degree of a comparative or superlative adjective.
+This feature helps to identify and classify adjectives based on their degree of comparison.
 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

 ## Feature values